Data is everywhere. And as it continues to grow in our increasingly digital world, so does the risk that it’ll fall into the wrong hands.

 Data privacy CLE resources for lawyers

 CLEs consist of professional education for attorneys that takes place after their initial admission to the bar.
 CLE credits are earned by completing legal training presented by experienced attorneys.
+(Find opportunities to earn free CLE here.)

 In the US, there is no nationwide rule for CLE requirements; each individual jurisdiction exercises discretion on how to regulate attorneys, and attorneys must complete a certain required CLE in order to maintain their license to practice law.
 For instance, New York recently became the first state to require attorneys to complete one hour of cybersecurity, privacy, and data protection training.